Agent’s Commission and the Purchase Price

 Closing Reflection

 Commission is not a number to negotiate at the end of a conversation.
 It shapes how your property is marketed, who can bring buyers to you, and whether the sale closes without dispute.
 An agent who understands the commission structure, records it correctly in the OTP, and operates under a properly structured mandate protects you from complications that arise when those things are not in order.
-The figure in the OTP matters less than the framework it sits within.
+The figure in the OTP counts for less than the framework it sits within.

 You shouldn't have to navigate commission obligations, mandate structures, or the risk of competing claims without understanding what the OTP must record about commission and what mandate type protects your position.
 With Golden Homes, you won't.